 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-The too-short lived Broadway musical, Bandstand, featuring Tony-Award winning choreography by Andy Blankenbuehler (Hamilton) is coming to Southern California next week with stops in Santa Barbara and Thousand Oaks thanks to American Theatre Guild with restaged and new choreography by Marc Heitzman (Dance Captain from the Broadway production).
+Roxy York and Bandstand, the too-short lived Broadway musical, featuring Tony-Award winning choreography by Andy Blankenbuehler (Hamilton) is coming to Southern California next week with stops in Santa Barbara and Thousand Oaks thanks to American Theatre Guild with restaged and new choreography by Marc Heitzman (Dance Captain from the Broadway production).

 The soldiers came home to a new America and it was all very jarring and unsettling and in the show we focus on how they were able to transition into civilian life with amazing music, dancing, romance and comedy.

 The New York Times said:

 BANDSTAND is “both a peppy celebration of can-do spirit and a more somber exploration of what American servicemen experienced when they marched home from World War II.
 It’s a great argument for why theater can sometimes tell a story more boldly and more viscerally”

 Roxy, a seasoned performer who recently was featured in Disney’s The Beauty and the Beast non-equity national tour, is featured as Mrs. June Adams in the 1st national tour of BANDSTAND.